Galia Angelova

 Galia Angelova (born 10 November 1972) is a Bulgarian former professional tennis player.

 Biography

 Angelova, who comes from Haskovo, was a member of the Bulgaria Federation Cup team which competed in the 1988 and 1990 competitions, featuring in a total of eight ties.
-Her only WTA Tour main draw appearance came in the doubles at the 1989 Vitosha New Otani Open in Sofia.
-She won three ITF singles titles and had a best ranking of 378 in the world.
-As a doubles player she was ranked as high as 231 and won five ITF doubles titles.
+Her only WTA Tour main-draw appearance came in the doubles at the 1989 Vitosha New Otani Open in Sofia.
+She won three ITF singles titles and reached a best ranking of 378 in the world.
+As a doubles player, she was ranked as high as 231 and won five ITF doubles titles.

 She is now a tennis coach and works at Dema Sport in Sofia.